 Yes…I’m all about my slow cooker, especially when the school year begins again!

 When you’re busy with kids like we are it is nice to throw everything in your crockpot in the morning and know your warm meal will be there in the evening ready to eat.
+Make your own mini biscuit bites with Bisquick or use frozen dumplings to make things even easier.

 Let’s talk a little bit about slow cooking shall we??
 First off I have a few different varieties and I love them all.
 Each one has an occasion to be used like….